Is it True Ruby Developer Is More Demanded Than PHP Developer?

 Among PHP companies, Facebook and Automattic, the makers of WordPress, stand out.
 WordPress is far and away the biggest blog platform, while Facebook, likewise, dominates the social media platform segment.
 Nonetheless, due to the perceived more robust technical standards of Ruby, it is seen as a leader in startup development.

 Difficulty of Finding Ruby Developers Compared to PHP

 That said, finding a Ruby developer, in many parts of the world, is much harder than to hire a PHP developer.
-Due to its low learning curve, PHP presents a very low barrier to entry.
-It therefore attracts young developers as a first programming language.
+Due to its low learning curve, PHP presents a very low barrier to entry, so to find php programmers is much easier.
+It, therefore, attracts young developers as a first programming language.

 This has resulted in PHP having one of the largest communities of programmers of any programming language in the world.